NiklasJonsson/gfx/notes.md

 ### TODO

-1. Test the recompile functionality
+1. Figure out the error when recompiling PBR shaders.
 2. Profiling
 3. Cleanup the code
     * Error handling